Bryan Masson

 Bryan Masson (born 21 December 1996) is a French politician of the National Rally and a deputy in the National Assembly representing Alpes-Maritimes's 6th constituency.

 Masson was born in Cagnes sur Mer.
 He worked as a civil servant and then an assistant for Frejus mayor David Rachline.
 Masson is also a regional councilor in Saint Laurent du Var.

 During the 2022 French legislative election, he was elected to the seat of Alpes-Maritimes's 6th constituency in the second round.
 According to media reports ballot papers for Alexandra Masson, a fellow National Rally candidate standing in a neighbouring constituency, were offered in Bryan Masson's constituency until a voter alerted the authorities as the polls opened.

+Since March 2026, he served as the mayor of Cagnes sur Mer.